A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Introduction

 Given this general notion of patterns, we turn to the question of when an estimation procedure may recover a specific pattern.
 A minimal condition is the so-called accessibility condition of a pattern of $\beta$ which gives equivalent criteria for the existence of point $y \in \R^n$ such that the resulting estimator exhibits the pattern under consideration.
 We express this criterion both in an analytic manner and through a geometric criterion involving how the row span of $X$ intersects the polytope $B^*$.
 This extends the geometric condition given for LASSO and SLOPE in \cite{SchneiderTardivel22} to the general framework of gauge-penalized estimation.
 Note that a different approach for an accessibility criterion for the LASSO under a uniqueness assumption was also considered in \cite{SepehriHarris17}.
 Under uniqueness, we prove that this minimal condition already ensures pattern detection with positive probability, provided that the response vector follows a continuous distribution on $\R^n$.

-A stronger condition is given by the noiseless recovery condition, where the estimator determined by the noiseless signal $y = X\beta$ is required to possess the same pattern as $\beta$.
+A stronger condition is given by the noiseless recovery condition, where the estimator determined by the noiseless signal $y = X\beta$ is required to possess the same pattern as $\beta$ for some value of the tuning parameter.
 This condition can be proven to be equivalent to the irrepresentability condition in case of the LASSO \citep[see e.g.][]{BuehlmannVdGeer11} which is a necessary condition for pattern recovery with probability of at least $1/2$ \citep{Wainwright09}.
-In fact, the noiseless recovery condition is shown to play exactly the same role as the irrepresentability condition in the general gauge-penalized estimation framework: it is a a necessary condition for pattern recovery with probability of at least $1/2$ and allows to unify and extend the concept of an irrepresentability condition to entire class of gauge-penalized estimators.
+In fact, the noiseless recovery condition is shown to play exactly the same role as the irrepresentability condition in the general gauge-penalized estimation framework: it is a necessary condition for pattern recovery with probability of at least $1/2$ and allows to unify and extend the concept of an irrepresentability condition to entire class of gauge-penalized estimators.
+We also provide a geometric criterion for this condition and discuss the ``gap'' between accessibility and noiseless recovery.
+This geometric approach allows to observe that accessibility is easier to fulfill for less complex patterns whereas the gap between accessibility and noiseless recovery becomes smaller when complexity increases.

-Inspired by the fact that the thresholded LASSO (where small non-zero components may be set to zero additionally to existing zeros) can alleviate the recovery of LASSO patterns \citep{TardivelBogdan22}, we define a general concept of thresholded estimators that alter the penalized estimator by in some sense moving to the closest, less complex patterns.
-We show that for this thresholded penalized estimation, the noiseless recovery condition which is necessary for pattern recovery without thresholding, the much weaker accessibility condition is already sufficient for sure pattern recovery under a uniqueness assumption, provided the signal of the pattern is large enough.
-For completeness, we also extend the necessary and sufficient condition for uniform uniqueness from \cite{SchneiderTardivel22} to gauge-penalized estimation which again relies on the connection between patterns and the faces of $B^*$ and essentially shows that uniqueness occurs if no pattern of complexity exceeding the rank of $X$ is accessible.
-Finally, we illustrate some pattern recovery properties with numerical experiments.
+It is known that the condition under which the support of the LASSO contains the support of the regression parameter is weaker than the irrepresentability condition \citep{FadiliEtAl19}.
+More precisely, sign recovery by thresholded LASSO -- where small non-zero components may be set to zero additionally to existing zeros -- improves sign recovery by LASSO \citep{TardivelBogdan22}.
+Inspired by these facts, we define a general concept of thresholded estimators that alter the penalized estimator by in some sense moving to a nested less complex pattern.
+We show that for this thresholded penalized estimation, the noiseless recovery condition which is necessary for pattern recovery without thresholding, the much weaker accessibility condition is already sufficient for sure pattern recovery under a uniqueness assumption, provided that the noise is small enough.